What is pre-teen and teenage mental health?

 Pre-teens and teenagers who have good mental health often:

-- feel happy and positive about themselves and enjoy life
+- feel happier and more positive about themselves and enjoy life

-- have healthy relationships with family and friends
+- have healthier relationships with family and friends

 - do physical activity and eat a healthy diet